exasol/terraform-aws-exasol-test-setup/README.md

 ### Accessing the database

 This module only exposes the SSH port (and currently 443 due to a limitation in terraform-aws-exasol).
 That means that you and attackers can't directly access the SQL interface from outside the VPC.
-So if you want to connect to the database from you PC you need a SSH-tunnel.
+So if you want to connect to the database from you PC you need an SSH-tunnel.

 The module generates some script to set up these tunnels:

-* `generated/sshTunnelAdminPage.sh`: Create a SSH tunnel for ExaOperation.
+* `generated/sshTunnelAdminPage.sh`: Create an SSH tunnel for ExaOperation.
 You can connect to localhost:443 afterwards.
-* `generated/sshTunnelSql.sh`: Create a SSH tunnel for the SQL interface.
+* `generated/sshTunnelSql.sh`: Create an SSH tunnel for the SQL interface.
 You can connect to localhost:8562 afterwards.
-* `generated/sshToCluster.sh`: Just opens a SSH connection so that you can run commands in the database.
+* `generated/sshToCluster.sh`: Just opens an SSH connection so that you can run commands in the database.

 ## Additional Information